 In many stages of alcohol use disorder, people may experience:

 - Sensitivity to light and sound

 Some people who have these symptoms feel as though they simply must return to drinking, as the misery they feel is just too hard to ignore.

-While people who are dependent have a physical need for alcohol, those who qualify for an alcoholism diagnosis have symptoms that are yet more severe.
+While people who abuse alcohol may have a constant desire for alcohol, those who qualify for an alcoholism diagnosis have symptoms that are yet more severe.
 These people have lost control over when and how they drink, and they might continue drinking even as their lives begin to unravel around them.
-Arrests, complaints, ill health and even lawsuits might not stop them from picking up the bottle.
+Arrests, complaints, ill health, devastated relationships, and even lawsuits might not stop them from picking up the bottle.

 It’s commonly believed that people like this continue to drink because they love their substances and can’t live without them.
 While it’s true that many alcoholics do love the taste of alcohol, many more drink because they have a deep psychological need to do so that transcends any feelings about desire.
 They must keep drinking, even though they may not even like to drink anymore.